PillarTechnology/tddWorkshop/01-FizzBuzz/cpp/README.md

     make

-You will either see and error message, or if your syntax is correct, you will see a stream of text telling you about passed and failed tests.
+You will either see an error message, or if your syntax is correct, you will see a stream of text telling you about passed and failed tests.

 ## Editing Tools

 The world is full of wonderful IDEs for C and C++.
 Probably more than for any other language.
+They will make this work much harder.

 To keep things simple, I strongly recommend using a minimalist programming editor, such as vi, emacs, or VS Code.
 This repo was written with a combination of vi and VS Code.

 If you are using VS Code I recommend having at least the C/C++ plugin from Microsoft, and the Clang-Format plugin to neaten up your code.